fission/fission.io/content/en/blog/demystifying-fission-http-requests.md

 Moreover, with this understanding, debugging or troubleshooting your Fission functions would be a faster and easier.

 **Demystifying Fission** is our series of blog posts on topics that'll help you understand Fission better.
-Do check out our other post in the Demystifying Fission series:
+Do check out our other posts in the Demystifying Fission series:

 - [Understanding Pool Manager](/blog/demystifying-fission-pool-manager)
 - [Understanding New Deploy](/blog/demystifying-fission-new-deploy)